jbernadas/html-table-2-pdf-2-image/README.rst

 ============
-TABLE-2-PDF-2-IMAGE-CONVERTER
+HTML-TABLE-2-PDF-2-IMAGE
 ============

-Crawls and harvests links, then recursively looks for tables and cleans it of extra attributes then builds new Bootstrap ready tables.
-Also has a separate script for converting to HTML tables to PDF and another separate script for converting PDFs to images like JPG or PNG.
+This is a HTML-table to PDF to image converter.
+It first crawls and harvests links, then recursively looks for tables and cleans it of extra attributes then builds new Bootstrap ready tables.
+Also has a separate script for converting HTML tables to PDF and another separate script for converting PDFs to images, i.e., JPG or PNG.

 Features: